partiql/partiql-beamline/partiql-beamline-book/src/getting-started/installation.md

    cargo build --release
    ```

-   This will compile PartiQL Beamline in release mode, which provides better performance for data generation.
+   This will compile Beamline in release mode, which provides better performance for data generation.

 3. **Verify the Installation**
    ```bash
    ./target/release/beamline --version
    ```

-   You should see version information for PartiQL Beamline.
+   You should see version information for Beamline.

 4. **Optional: Add to PATH**